Ryūhei Obata

 Ryūhei Obata (小幡 竜平, Obata, Ryūhei) is a professional Japanese baseball infielder for the Hanshin Tigers.

-Early Baseball Career
+Early baseball career

 A native of Oita, Ryūhei started as a softball pitcher and shortstop when he was in 3rd grade, and went on to play baseball for the Akeno Boys of Akeno Junior High.

 He attended Nobeoka Gakuen High School in the neighboring prefecture Miyazaki, and secured an infielder position in the school's baseball team.
 In his 2nd year, he batted clean up during the prefectural and Kyushu regional tournaments, and recorded 17 hits and 9 RBIs in 9 games.
 In his senior year, he got to participate in the 2018 Spring Koshien but lost in the 1st round.
 Despite his team not making it into the Summer Koshien tournaments that year, he was chosen to join the national team in the 2018 BFA U18 Baseball Championships where Japan placed 3rd.

 Hanshin Tigers

 He was chosen as the Hanshin Tigers' 2nd round pick in the 2018 annual professional baseball draft.
 He signed a 60 million yen contract with the Tigers for a starting annual salary of 7.2 million yen, and was assigned jersey number 38.